 In some respects the S-2 system proposed in 1965 was, of course, still another competitor to Corona J-4 in that it involved a camera of either 44 or 62 inches (focal length), 2.5- to 3.0-foot resolution, and a 30 million square mile (per mission) coverage capability.
-S-2 was also a panoramic camera system (not unlike Corona) with stereo coverage and with estimated single-mission costs (in 1965) of between assuming an eight-missions-per-year launch schedule.
-(Like other preliminary cost estimate probably were understated.)
+S-2 was also a panoramic camera system (not unlike Corona) with stereo coverage and with estimated single-mission costs (in 1965) of between \$12 million and \$17 million, assuming an eight-missions-per-year 60 launch schedule.
+(Like other preliminary cost estimates, those probably were understated.)